streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_block_meta_module.md

 ### Running the Substreams

-Running a Substreams usually requires three steps: generating the Rust protobufs, building the WASM container and using the Substream CLI to start the streaming.
+Running a Substreams usually requires three steps: generating the Rust Protobufs, building the WASM container, and using the Substream CLI to start the streaming.
 Make sure to run the following commands in the `substreams-explorer/ethereum-explorer` folder:

 1. **Generate the Protobuf objects:** The `.proto` files define a data model regardless of any programming language.
 However, in order to use this model in your Rust application, you must generate the corresponding Rust data structures.